pnpm/pnpm/packages/lockfile-file/README.md

 > Read/write pnpm-lock.yaml files

 Reads and writes the wanted (`pnpm-lock.yaml`) and current (`node_modules/.pnpm-lock.yaml`) lockfile files of pnpm.
-Shrinkwrap files are the state files of the `node_modules` installed via pnpm.
+Lockfile files are the state files of the `node_modules` installed via pnpm.
 They are like the `package-lock.json` of npm or the `yarn.lock` of Yarn.

 ## Install